Why scratch cards should be at the top of your 2023 fundraiser list.

 - The tool then calculates the number of cards to order and how much money can be raised.
 The hardest part about pre-ordering a product is knowing how much to order.
 Our tool makes this process easy.

-- Sponsors can then place their card order using our online purchase order form.
+- Sponsors can then place their card orders using our online purchase order form.
 This is where they can also put their organization name and upload an image that would be placed on the card.

 - Once the artwork is approved, the scratch cards are shipped to the group.
 There is no shipping fee.